AIR550 – 80.00 Hours

 Participants in a TCOLE credit course must complete the class in its entirety to receive TCOLE credit.

-- Applying time and distance equations
+- Time and distance equations

-- Applying vector analysis and Delta V
+- Vector analysis and Delta V

 - Experienced collision investigators seeking new approaches to the complexities of analyzing traffic collisions